shalini1473/Netflix-data-analysis/README.md

 Examine the growth of content on Netflix over the years.
 Identify trends in the release of movies and TV shows.

+DATASET:

+The dataset used for this project can be obtained from reputable sources, such as Kaggle or other data repositories.
+Ensure that the dataset includes relevant information about Netflix content, including titles, genres, release years, ratings, and more.